 Within multilateral diplomacy, the capacity to influence negotiations comes from political capital.
 Political capital is a form of power which ‘is derived from the trust expressed in a form of credit that a group of followers places in them.
 Obtained through social competences, reputation and personal authority’.
-It is a form of social capital refers to ‘the sum of all the resources, actual or virtual, that accrue to an individual or a group by virtue of possessing a durable network of more or less institutionalized relationships of mutual acquaintance and recognition’.
+It is a form of social capital, which refers to ‘the sum of all the resources, actual or virtual, that accrue to an individual or a group by virtue of possessing a durable network of more or less institutionalized relationships of mutual acquaintance and recognition’.
 As such, political capital is relational rather than possessed, and fluid rather than fixed, which means that to have political capital to draw on, actors need to continually invest in their skills, relationships, and reputation.
 To develop and maintain political capital, a state needs to be seen as an actor of good faith and in good standing.
 As Bourdieu argued, ‘This supremely free-flowing capital can be conserved only at the cost of unceasing work, which is necessary both to accumulate credit and to avoid discredit’.
 States need to continually invest in their skills, relationships, and reputation to maintain their political capital.
 This is key for Brexit, as any decrease in the UK’s political capital needs to be met with additional political, diplomatic and financial investments to maintain its current capacity for influence (let alone to expand its capacity for influence).

-In elite interviews we asked what it takes to be influential within the UN Security Council specifically.
+In interviews of those elites familiar with practices of the Council, we asked what it takes to be influential within the UN Security Council specifically, and then asked them to reflect on how the UK’s changing circumstances might effect its influence there.
 Interestingly, the attributes typically associated with power within IR – military strength and economic resources – were mentioned but less frequently or prominently than intangible qualities of reputation and diplomatic skill.
 There were three attributes that were mentioned most frequently by interviewees.
 First, ‘penholding’ which is a process that has emerged in the Security Council over the past decade whereby a state takes political ownership for leading drafts on a specific topic.
 This practice gives penholders considerable influence as they can interpret the situation, frame options, and they even have considerable capacity to determine when and whether there is a draft.